 An immersive experience to remember

-Experiential marketing is a strategy that involves immersing consumers in live experiences, and it often overlaps with event marketing.
+Experiential marketing is a strategy that involves immersing consumers in live experiences many times using installations, and it often overlaps with event marketing.
 The goal is to create enduring impressions, build lasting connections, and engage the customer by tying the brand to a fun experience.

 American Express did just that when they built a game where you can play tennis against an AI opponent at the U.S. Open.
 The game did not use any equipment, requiring visitors to use their hands and body to return the ball – an experience that was customized to each player through a motion sensing device.